Pride Picnic 2026

 Please note the Hamilton-Wenham Human Rights Coalition is a 501(c)(4) nonprofit organization (EIN 86-1966109).
 In accordance with state and federal law, your donation is not tax-deductible.

-WHY PRIDE MATTERS
+PRIDE MATTERS

 Many of these discriminatory bills target transgender kids, including dozens upon dozens of bills that try to ban trans kids from playing sports or receiving life-saving health care.
 These bills are dangerous and discriminatory.
 The Trevor Project estimates that at least one LGBTQ+ youth between the ages of 13–24 attempts suicide every 45 seconds in the U.S.